scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 -  ``max_voxel_isotropic``: Isotropic version of max_voxel_anisotropic
    made by using the smallest component.
 Ex: max_voxel_anisotropic: (3, 5, 5) => max_voxel_isotropic: (3, 3, 3)
--  ``max_voxel_rotated``: Largest possible isotropic voxel obtainable if the tractogram is rotated.
+-  ``max_voxel_rotated``: Largest possible isotropic voxel obtainable with a different coordinate system.
 It is only usable if the entire tractogram is rotated according to [rotation_matrix].
 Ex: max_voxel_anisotropic:
    (1, 0, 0) => max_voxel_rotated: (0.5774, 0.5774, 0.5774)

+If the option is provided.
+The following matrix would be saved in a different file:

+-  ``rotation_matrix``: 4D transformation matrix containing the rotation to be applied on the tractogram to align max_voxel_rotated with the coordinate system. (see scil_tractogram_apply_transform.py).

 |Metrics (without max_voxel_rotated) visualized in 3D|